-DSDC Wales is known internationally for its high quality research developing and evaluating creative psychosocial interventions for people with dementia and their carers and for studies on well-being and resilience in later life.
-DSDC Wales collaborates with research networks within Bangor University, across Wales and the other UK nations and internationally.
+DSDC Wales is known internationally for its high quality research, developing and evaluating creative psychosocial interventions for people with dementia and their carers; and for studies on well-being and resilience in later life.
+DSDC Wales collaborates with research networks within Bangor University, across Wales and the other UK nations and internationally and is a core part of the Bangor Institute of Health and Medical Research (BIHMR).
 The primary aim of the DSDC is to improve the quality of life and well-being of older people and people with dementia and their supporters, through carrying out and applying relevant research.
 In achieving this impact, the DSDC works closely with a variety of organisations and agencies, both statutory and independent.
 The DSDC is committed to working with all those who strive to improve the quality of services for people with dementia and their supporters in Wales.
 New partnerships and opportunities are always welcome.

 Mae’r wefan hon yn cael ei chyfieithu.
 Ar gael yn y Gymraeg yn fuan.